1. Home: Explore careers

 Day-to-day tasks

-• analyse or predict trends in fabrics, colours and shapes
+• identify trends in fabrics, colours, prints and shapes

-• produce concept and mood boards (a collection of items to capture a mood, like photos, fabric pieces or colour samples)
+• develop new concepts and mood boards (a collection of items to capture a mood, like photos, fabric pieces or colour samples)

-• produce designs by hand or by using computer-aided design (CAD)
+• create sketches and designs by hand or with computer-aided design (CAD) software

 Working environment